Modified Langevin noise formalism for multiple quantum emitters in dispersive electromagnetic environments out of equilibrium: Bright modes of the electromagnetic environment and reduced Hamiltonian

 \subsection{Reduced Hamiltonian}

-The medium-assisted and scattering-assisted dark modes are decoupled from the rest of the system, they do not affect dynamics of the quantum emitters and can be dropped from the expressions of $\hat{H}_{E}^{(M)}$ and $\hat{H}_{E}^{(S)}$.
-The overall system, quantum emitters + bright modes of the electromagnetic environment, is described by the reduced Hamiltonian
+The medium-assisted and scattering-assisted dark modes are decoupled from the rest of the system, do not affect the dynamics of the quantum emitters, and can be dropped from the expressions of $\hat{H}_{E}^{(M)}$ and $\hat{H}_{E}^{(S)}$.
+The overall system, i.e., quantum emitters + bright modes of the electromagnetic environment, is described by the reduced Hamiltonian

 where

 and